nicolargo/glances/docs/api.rst

 Fields descriptions:

 * **phys**: Number of physical cores (hyper thread CPUs are excluded) (unit is *number*)
-* **log**: Number of logical CPUs.
+* **log**: Number of logical CPU cores.
 A logical CPU is the number of physical cores multiplied by the number of threads that can run on each core (unit is *number*)

 Get a specific field::